Silvaco Group (SVCO) Shares Crash After Disclosing Delayed Orders And Updating FY 2024 Outlook – Hagens Berman

 (MENAFN- GlobeNewsWire - Nasdaq) SAN FRANCISCO, Dec.
-19, 2024 (GLOBE NEWSWIRE) -- On October 16, 2024, Silvaco Group, Inc. ( NASDAQ: SVCO ) shares crashed to their lowest level since the company conducted its May 2024 IPO at $19 per share after the company reported disastrous preliminary Q3 financial results and a dismal outlook.
+25, 2024 (GLOBE NEWSWIRE) -- - On October 16, 2024, Silvaco Group, Inc. ( NASDAQ: SVCO) shares crashed to their lowest level since the company conducted its May 2024 IPO at $19 per share after the company reported disastrous preliminary Q3 financial results and a dismal outlook.
 The company revealed a substantial year-over-year revenue decline due to delayed China orders, and significantly reduced FY guidance for key metrics.
 The steep drop-off has called into question whether these risks had already materialized at the time of the May 2024 IPO.

 Hagens Berman has opened an investigation and urges investors in Silvaco Group who purchased shares in the company's IPO or on the open market and suffered substantial losses to submit your losses now.